nuejs/nue/packages/www3/docs/global-design-system-guide.md

 ## Next steps
 Your foundation is ready.
 See [Setting up page layout](page-layout) for creating layout modules and [Adding interactivity](interactivity) for progressive enhancement patterns.

+For technical details on how Nue discovers and loads files through the inheritance chain, see [Page dependencies](page-dependencies).